serd223/collections.h/README.md

   * StringView (COLLECTIONS_IMPORT_STRING_VIEW)

 ### List
-Implements a generic and easy to use dynamic array/list/vector/whatever your language of choice calls it.
+Implements a generic and easy to use dynamic array/list/vector/whatever your language of choice calls it, along with a companion Span type to act as a const view on the List.

 (Truncated from [examples/list/01-list.c](examples/list/01-list.c))
 ```c